-Land ownership and assembly
+(a) Land ownership and assembly

-All properties are registered in the Property Registry, however if the registry is not updated, notably in the case of persons that have died without a successor, it may be a difficult task.
-Owners are free to sell or not, however in certain cases of degradation of buildings or of public interest, expropriation by the State may apply.
+All properties are registered in the Land Registry and in the Tax Department, however if the registry is not updated, notably in the case of persons that have died without a successor, it may be a difficult task.
+Owners are free to sell or not, however in certain cases of public interest, expropriation by the State may apply.

-Land transfer
+(b) Land transfer

 A developer must agree with an owner on terms and conditions, including price and timing, for the acquisition of the land.
 The parties are free to agree on the sale and purchase of land.
+Promissory sale and purchase agreements and call options can be put in place.